Skip to content

 • dinamo_corda.jar

-The provider Dinamo Corda are available via SLF4Jjust like Corda.
-The configuration for log generation is done in the same way as Corda.
-You may need to enter the spec of provider Dinamo Corda.
-Just create the file cordaspec.conf with the content below and inform where necessary.
+The provider 's Dinamo Corda logs are available via SLF4J, just like Corda.
+Log generation is configured in the same way as Corda.
+You may need to enter the provider 's spec file Dinamo Corda.
+Simply create the file cordaspec.conf with the content below and enter it where necessary.

 Tests